vectranetworks/AWS-Traffic-Mirroring-Session-Manager/README.md

 session_mirror_blacklist (Interactive)
 ```

-2. Configure the VPCs should participate in Session Mirroring:
+2. Configure the VPCs which should participate in Session Mirroring:
 ```console
 session_mirror_config_vpc (Interactive)
 ```